orterforth/orterforth/README.txt

 The C / assembly interop is, admittedly, an awkward exercise.
-It requires a number of changes to the C code, such as calls to worker functions after the RF_START hook, that would not make sense outside of the context of attempting to override or anticipate a particular C compiler's calling convention and optimisations.
+It requires a number of changes to the C code, such as calls to worker functions after the RF_START hook, that attempt to override or anticipate the particular C compiler's calling convention and optimisations.

-If we give the C code the role of a mere facilitator of the installation process, and allow the possibility that other approaches might be attempted (e.g., fully hand-assembled code, or a more managed environment such as Python), then it might seem less of an issue.

 The idea of self-hosting - creating a Forth implementation that builds itself from the absolute minimum of bootstrap code and